An investment portfolio’s total risk is composed of systematic risk and unsystematic risk.

-Only systematic risk is compensated in the form of a higher expected return.
+According to the capital asset pricing model, only systematic risk is compensated in the form of a higher expected return.
 It is because investors can easily diversify away the unsystematic risk.
 Hence, compensating them for both systematic and unsystematic risk would create an arbitrage opportunity.
 In other words, only the systematic risk is priced.
 It follows that investors should hold diversified positions to avoid a risk for which they do not earn any additional return.

 Which of the following would least likely be a source of systematic risk?